Pilothouse-App/Pilothouse/README.md

 # DockerBox
-*A lightweight PHP, MySQL and NGINX development stack using Docker*

-### What Is It?

-This is a local development stack which uses Docker for all services.
-The project is tailored to WordPress projects, but can be used for general PHP projects as well.

-In addition to the Docker stack, this package contains a set of Bash scripts for starting and stopping the stack, creating and deleting WordPress installs, keeping the hosts file updated, and running WP-CLI commands, among other useful features.
+A local LEMP development stack using Docker.
+Comes with a set of Bash scripts for starting and stopping the stack, creating and deleting WordPress installs, keeping the hosts file updated, and running WP-CLI commands, among other useful features.

+DockerBox supports multiple local sites, Xdebug, and running WP-CLI commands directly from the host.
+DockerBox is tailored to WordPress projects, but can be used for general PHP projects as well.

 ### What's Inside